 Supplementary regulations for the PhD programme at the Faculty of Fine Arts

 The numbering refers to the corresponding sections in the University of Agder Philosophiae doctor (PhD) regulations.
 Amended and adopted by the Academic Affairs Committee 8 February 2021.

 To section 5, Admission

-In order to be admitted to the PhD – specialization in Popular Music Performance the applicant must meet one of the following requirements:
+In order to be admitted to the PhD – specialisation in Popular Music Performance the applicant must meet one of the following requirements:

 Other education or competence that the faculty consider as equal with regard to scope, level and contents

 Applicants who are assessed as having insufficient theoretical and/or practical knowledge within popular music may be required to take additional examinations at a lower level.
 Alternatively, applicants may be given a syllabus which subsequently will be tested through a paper that must be passed or by an oral, possibly practical, examination.
-When the applicant’s prerequisites are considered to be insufficient at the time admission, these must be tested and approved within a period of 6 months.
+When the applicant’s prerequisites are considered to be insufficient at the time of admission, these must, as a rule, be tested and approved within a period of 6 months after admission.

-The following applies to the specialization Art in Context:
+The following applies to the specialisation Art in Context:

 To section 6, the PhD agreement

-The agreement is to be signed by the candidate, the supervisor(s), the chair of the PhD committee and the Dean.
+The agreement is to be signed by the candidate, the main supervisor, the PhD programme manager and the Dean.
 In the case of external candidates, the external employer should sign the agreement.

 Significant changes regarding matters dealt with in the agreement must be approved by the Dean in consultation with the main supervisor and the PhD programme manager.
 The Faculty Director will approve minor changes.